 After a hundred metres or so the track rises on a rocky spur leading south.
 Underfoot the going is good except for a few extensively boggy areas.
 None of these offer too much of a problem if you’re willing to skirt around them and take a ‘leap of faith’ (from one semi-dry tussock to another) a few times.

 The track descends very gently towards Laga.
-With every step the views across Morvern, the Isle of Carna and Loch Sunart increase and improve.
+With every step the views across Morvern, the Isle of Carna and Loch Sunart expand and improve.

 Keep an eye on the rocky ridge of Ben Laga to your east.
 This is a good place to see eagles, though the prevailing wind tends to need to be south-westerly or westerly.